 Different accounts serve different purposes.
 Retirement accounts like a 401(k) or IRA offer tax benefits to encourage people to invest toward their retirement.
 Traditional banking accounts like checking and savings offer easy access to cash and are generally for spending or short-term goals, respectively.

-7 Types of Financial Accounts Explained
+7 Types of Bank Accounts Explained

 Here’s a rundown of the different types of banking accounts, how they’re different, and how they could make achieving financial goals simpler.